 Legal Implications and Challenges

 A residuary estate comes with distinct legal implications and potential challenges.
-Understanding these can help in effectively managing estate planning and ensuring a clear transfer of assets.
+Understanding these can help effectively manage estate planning and ensure a clear asset transfer.

 Disputes and Resolutions